 Many egg donation programs keep the donor's identity confidential.
-The intended parents will receive certain information about the donor, but they will not meet each other or know one another's names.
+In other cases, the recipients of the eggs will receive specific information about the donor but will not meet each other or know one another's names.

 Costs and donor payment

-Payment varies widely depending on the donation program.
+Compensation varies widely depending on the donation program.
 The Ethics Committee of the American Society for Reproductive Medicine have concluded that paying women for donating eggs is ethical.